zacharykeeping/SSW.Rules.Content/rules/use-apps-for-expenses/rule.md

-Although Expensify and Receipt Bank are usable too for this purpose, their costs cannot compare to Xero Expense app for this purpose.
+Although Expensify and Receipt Bank are capable of performing this same function, the cost to have the same function is expensive.